alwinb/html-parser/README.md

 As of version 0.10.0 the general architecture is that of a modular push parser.
 The parsing pipleline is set up as follows, with input flowing from right-to-left:

-TreeBuilder  ⥦  Parser  ⥦  Preprocessor  ⥦  Tokeniser  ⟵  input
+TreeBuilder  ⥦  Parser  ⥦  Tokeniser  ⟵  input

-The Parser and the Preprocessor share a common _TokenHandler_ interface for handling a stream of input tokens, with one method for each token-type:
+The Parser has a TokenHandler interface for handling a stream of input tokens.
+It has distinct methdos for handling each token-type:

 { writeTag, writeEndTag, writeDoctype, writeComment, writeData, writeSpace, writeEOF }

 The return value of each of the write* methods is used as feedback to the caller.
-This is used to pass a small amount of contextual information from the TreeBuilder back into the Preprocessor and the Tokeniser.
+This is used to pass a small amount of contextual information from the TreeBuilder back into the Tokeniser.

 The TreeBuilder is derived from a declarative schema.
 It implements a well-behaved formalism that specifies invariants on the resulting DOM-tree and _in addition_ also specifies how misplaced and mismatched tokens in the token stream should be handled.